You’ve heard people say that the Greater Boston real estate market is as hot as ever—but what does that even really mean? Well, now we know.

 Growing Demand for Transit-Oriented Housing

 On one hand, housing prices have soared in the Greater Boston area.
-On the other, employers continue to move downtown.
+On the other hand, employers continue to move downtown.
 So what’s an employee to do?
 Shell out big bucks for an apartment they can’t afford, or move farther away to an area where housing is more affordable but that requires a lengthy commute?
 Some people will choose the former; others will undoubtedly choose the latter.

 As a result, we’re seeing increased demand for transit-oriented housing located near MBTA and commuter rail stations in places like Dedham, Norwood and Melrose.
 Real estate prices in these areas continue to grow as well, but these homes could have more room to run in terms of rental growth and/or appreciation.